-Following the assessment of the additional withholding tax of RON 43.070.398 mentioned in the above paragraph, in June 2019 BCR received an additional tax decision for additional late payment interest and penalties in total amount of RON 23,903,244.
+Following the assessment of the additional withholding tax of RON 43,070,398 mentioned in the above paragraph, in June 2019 BCR received an additional tax decision for additional late payment interest and penalties in total amount of RON 23,903,244.
 BCR paid all such additional tax liabilities of RON 23,903,244 within the legal deadline, but challenged this within the established legal deadlines (initially within the administrative procedure, and subsequently, in court).
+The last hearing was scheduled for 26 June 2024 when the court suspended the judgment until the final judgment in the case concerning the continuation of the mutual agreement procedure (file 4315/2/2021).

-The next hearing is scheduled for 10 January 2024.
-The litigations initiated by BCR following the results of the tax audits mentioned above are still in progress (next hearing is on 10 January 2024), no decision being rendered on the merits neither in the trials before the Romanian courts of law, nor in the proceedings under the European Union Arbitration Convention.
-The litigations initiated by BCR following the results of the tax audits mentioned above are still in progress, no decision being rendered on the merits neither in the national suits nor in the EU European Union Arbitration Convention proceedings.
-BCR paid during 2022 an amount of RON 100.3 million representing additional corporate income tax and withholding taxes assessed in relation with the financial transactions between BCR and EGB from the period 2016 to 2022, by applying the Romanian Tax Authority approach as shown in the previous audit.
-BCR also applied for fiscal amnesty for the period which is qualifying, in accordance with the special legislation in force (GEO 69/2020) and it was obtained.
-However, after final resolution on the tax litigations, BCR will perform favourable adjustments if the case will be won by the Bank.
+The litigations initiated by BCR following the results of the tax audits mentioned above are still in progress, no decision being rendered on the merits neither in the trials before the Romanian courts of law, nor in the proceedings under the European Union Arbitration Convention.
+BCR paid during 2022 an amount of RON 100.3 million representing additional corporate income tax and withholding taxes assessed in relation with the financial transactions between BCR and Erste Group Bank from the period 2016 to 2022, by applying the Romanian Tax Authority approach as shown in the previous audit.
+BCR also applied for fiscal amnesty for the period, in accordance with the special legislation in force (GEO 69/2020), which was granted.
+However, after final resolution on the tax litigations, BCR will perform favourable adjustments if the case will be won by BCR.